r-lyeh-archived/LRU/README.md

 - LRU is stand-alone.
 No dependencies.
 - LRU is tiny.
 Header only.
 - LRU is cross-platform.
-- LRU is BOOST licensed.
+- LRU is zlib/libpng licensed.

 ### Quick tutorial
 - Create a `lru::list<T>` or `lru::map<K,V>` structure as needed.